krustlet/krustlet/docs/intro/tutorial01.md

 Throughout this tutorial, we’ll walk you through the creation of a basic WASI application.
 Once ready, we will package that application and install it onto the Kubernetes cluster using krustlet.

-The tutorial will consist of four parts:
+The tutorial will consist of three parts:

 - Building the application
 - Publishing the application to a registry
-- Running a Kubernetes cluster for development
 - Running the application with Krustlet

 ## Prerequisites